-I thought it was about time for part 2 of my ‘what do vegetarians actually eat?’ mini-series.
-It’s lunch time!
-If you missed all my breakfast inspiration, check that out first – then come back for lunch.
+I thought it was about time for part 2 of my 'what do vegetarians actually eat?' mini-series.
+It's lunch time!
+You should start by checking out what vegetarians eat for breakfast, then coming back here for lunch - and then moving onto vegetarian dinners!

 As I mentioned last time, this series will hopefully be useful for two reasons: